ethereum-oasis-op/baseline/core/messaging/README.md

 Baseline core messaging package.

-[NATS](https://nats.io) is currently the default point-to-point messaging provider and the recommended way for organizations to exchange secure protocol messages.
-NATS was chosen due to its high-performance capabilities, community/enterprise footprint, interoperability with other systems and protocols (i.e. [Kafka](https://github.com/nats-io/nats-kafka) and MQTT) and its decentralized architecture.
+[NATS](https://nats.io) is currently the default example of a point-to-point messaging provider for organizations to exchange secure protocol messages.
+Other messaging protocols may be implemented.

 ## Installation